3pillarlabs/ios-horizontalmenu/README.md

 ### 4. How to customize height of scroll indicator view?

-The height of scroll view may be customized through `ScrollIndicatorGeometry`.
+The height of scroll indicator view may be customized through `ScrollIndicatorGeometry`.
 An instance of `ScrollIndicatorGeometry` can provided as parameter to `MenuGeometry`.

 ``` swift
 func layoutControllerMenuGeometry(layoutController: LayoutController) -> MenuGeometry {